databricks/spark-training/strata_2013/index.md

 </div>
 </div>

-Exercise: Write the `closestPoint` function in `WikipediaKMeans.scala` to return the index of the closest centroid given a point and the set of all centroids.
+Exercise: Write the `closestPoint` function in `WikipediaKMeans` to return the index of the closest centroid given a point and the set of all centroids.
 To get you started, we provide the type signature of the function:

   <div class="codetabs">
   <div data-lang="scala" markdown="1">